-Most of the men in the Pennyman family were called James and so when we refer to them we add their middle name, such as James Worsley or James Stovin or a descriptive name such as ‘wicked’ Sir James!
+Most of the men in the Pennyman family were named James and so when we refer to them we add their middle name, such as James Worsley or James Stovin or a descriptive name such as ‘wicked’ Sir James!

-Inside the hall you’ll find fine plasterwork and carved woodwork interiors from two periods of the 18th century: the bold Palladian decoration of the 1740s contrasts with more delicate Neo-classical plasterwork ceilings in the Drawing and Dining Rooms, commissioned by Sir James Pennyman, 6th Baronet, in the 1770s.
+Inside the hall you’ll find fine plasterwork and carved woodwork interiors from two periods of the 18th century: the bold Palladian decoration of the 1740s and the more delicate Neo-classical plasterwork ceilings commissioned by Sir James Pennyman, 6th Baronet, in the 1770s in the Drawing and Dining Rooms.
 The 6th Baronet also built the imposing stable block and laid out the park, with its plantations and main entrance lodge.

 The 6th Baronet, often known as wicked Sir James had a rich inheritance, with estates in Stainton, Tunstall, Maltby and Sadberge, and houses at Thornton and Beverley, as well as at Ormesby.
 However, he spent large amounts of money on politics and gambling and became bankrupt in 1792.
 All the contents of Ormesby Hall were auctioned to pay off his creditors, and the house was shut up for sixteen years.
 The family fortunes never fully recovered from his recklessness, and his successors had limited resources to invest in their home.

 His son, Sir William Pennyman, 7th Bt, reclaimed the Hall and built East Lodge in the 1820s, but made few other improvements to the property.
 He left most of his personal possessions to his sister’s family, but his heir, James White (Worsley) Pennyman, bought back several items of furniture for the hall.